 The focus of research within the School is on the interface between the humanities and behavioral sciences (philosophy, social sciences, linguistics, behavioral and cognitive psychology) with the neurosciences (neurophysiology, neurology, psychiatry, computational neuroscience, neurobiology).

-Research concentrates on the following three cognitive topics: ‘conscious and unconscious perception’, ‘decision-making’, ‘language’, and on the two key determinants of any mental function: ‘brain plasticity and lifespan ontogeny’ and ‘mental disorders and brain dysfunction’.
+Research concentrates on three cognitive topics: ‘perception, attention and consciousness’, ‘decision-making’, ‘language’; on the two key determinants of any mental function: ‘brain plasticity and lifespan ontogeny’ and ‘mental disorders and brain dysfunction’; and on social cognition (‘human sociality and the brain’).

 Technological and scientific progress in the ‘brain sciences’ now makes it possible to address empirically fundamental questions of the ‘mind sciences’.